MMS Marketing Best Practices

 SendHub offers SMS and MMS messaging as well as voice service in the United States and Canada.
 Therefore, we offer local 10-digit long code phone numbers for businesses to manage their business SMS and voice on one local number.

-SendHub does offer MMS plans on our 10-digit local long code numbers, but you do not want to use a long code unless you are sending one message to fewer than 150 people per day.
+SendHub offers MMS plans on our 10-digit local long code numbers, but you do not want to use a long code for sending high volume MMS campaigns.
+Only use a local number if you are sending one message to fewer than 150 people per day.
 You especially do not want to send more than one mass SMS or MMS marketing campaign (aka group message on SendHub) per day.

 Localized long code numbers are best used for small bulk messages and more appropriately they would be used for conversational texting as well as calling.
 Do you need to send and receive images?
 No problem, SendHub has you covered.
 In fact, we include inbound MMS messaging on all of our plans, but you have to be on a custom plan with MMS if you want to send outbound MMS.